therealbill/candui/README.md

 candui
 ======

-A tool for monitoring the Redis latency subsystem
+A tool for monitoring Redis performance metrics, beginnign with the Redis latency subsystem